-If you have been charged with a crime, you may find the criminal court proceeding to be stressful, intimidating, and, if you are convicted, you risk losing some of your rights.
-Whether you have received a citation for a misdemeanor traffic violation or have been arrested and charged with a serious crime, you should discuss your situation with an experienced criminal defense attorney.
+If you have been charged with a crime, you may find the criminal court process to be stressful and intimidating.
+If you are convicted, you will lose some of your rights.
+Whether you have received a citation for a misdemeanor traffic violation or have been arrested and charged with a more serious crime, you should discuss your situation with an experienced criminal defense attorney.
 At Loftness Law Office, P.A., in Shakopee, Minnesota, I am here to answer your questions, protect your rights, and help you reduce or eliminate the potential penalties you are facing.

 - Traffic offenses and driver’s license revocation

 - Juvenile offenses and juvenile delinquency

 - Assault and Domestic Assault

 No matter what challenges you are facing, I will be by your side fighting to protect your rights and your future.

 What Happens After You Get Arrested In Minnesota?

 After you have been arrested and/or charged with an offense, you should be aware of the court process that is involved.
 With most criminal court proceedings, you will have at least two or three court appearances: